Simonwzm/blog/source/_posts/BERT Paper Notes.md

 ## Preface

-In short, BERT uses the Transformer and a bi-directional training method, use unlabeled text to pre-train a model that generate useful representations of the input text tokens.
-These representations can be used to drive various tasks after only fine-tuning the additional output layer for different purposes.
+<font color=red>In short, BERT uses the Transformer and a bi-directional training method, use unlabeled text to pre-train a model that generate useful representations of the input text tokens.
+These representations can be used to drive various tasks after only fine-tuning the additional output layer for different purposes.</font>

 In model design, BERT inherit most transformer properties, but discard the separated decoder.
 Therefore the input method should be modified as well.